Teen Rehab for Under 18

 - Delving into the childhood experiences of the teen may yield important causal clues, such as a history of childhood sexual or physical abuse, neglect, trauma, divorce, heavy use of drugs and/or alcohol within the family, or family dysfunction.

 The Treatment Specialist is a free resource for locating the appropriate addiction treatment program for your teen.
+Dual diagnosis treatment programs are also offered that treat co-occurring depression, anxiety, OCD, ADHD, and other mental health conditions.
 Because of this vulnerable age, finding a high quality and safe treatment environment, either inpatient or outpatient, for an adolescent is imperative for parents.
-The compassionate, professional specialists have over ten years experience in the addiction and recovery fields and will guide your family to the perfect match for your teen’s treatment needs.
+The compassionate, professional specialists have over a decade of experience in the addiction and recovery fields and will guide your family to the perfect match for your teen’s treatment needs.
 For a free assessment and insurance check, call The Treatment Specialist today at (866) 644-7911.